 What is Virtual RAM for Android?
 The concept of virtual RAM has been around for laptops for a while, but finally it is now available on mobile phones, specifically Android devices.
-Extended RAM for mobile, as it is also called, is a system that allows a terminal, in this case, a mobile phone, to allocate some of its internal storage for use as extra RAM.
+Extended RAM for mobile or expandable RAM, as it is also called, is a system that allows a terminal, in this case, a mobile phone, to allocate some of its internal storage for use as extra RAM.

 So, if a phone has 6 GB of RAM and 128 GB storage, virtual RAM for Android can allocate an extra 6 GB from the 128 GB for use as extended ram, bringing the total RAM of the device to 12 GB.
 This is a layman’s explanation.
 Extended RAM isn’t really RAM; it is extra memory allocated to help launch apps and keep them running smoothly.